bbawj/note-vault/Notes/Distributed Abstractions.md

 Process behaves arbitrarily such as sending messages not in its algorithm, or behave maliciously attacking the system.
 ![500](https://i.imgur.com/YPA4gvB.png)
 Model B is a special case of model A if a process that works correctly under A, also works correctly under B.
+#### Quorums
+A quorum is any set of majority processes (i.e. $\lfloor N/2\rfloor+1$)
+- Two quorums always intersect in at least 1 process
+- There is at least 1 quorum with only correct processes
+- There is at least 1 correct process in each quorum
 ### Channel Failure Modes
 #### Fair loss links
 Channels delivers any message sent with non-zero probability (no network partitions)